 New York State Approval Process

-As of January 1, 2025, Las Vegas Sands has not yet submitted an application for a gaming facility license -
+As of June 1, 2025, Las Vegas Sands has announced it is not pursuing a casino license and is seeking a successor -

 a mega casino at the Nassau Coliseum was never a "done deal"